Vanuatu national cricket team: History

 Vanuatu competed in the Pacifica Championships on the two occasions it was held, finishing seventh in 2001 and sixth in 2002.
 In 2005, they hosted the East Asia/Pacific Cricket Cup, finishing third in the six team competition, therefore missing out on qualification for the 2007 World Cup.

 At the East Asia – Pacific Trophy in Auckland, New Zealand, in December 2007, Vanuatu finished second, therefore qualifying through to the World Cricket League Division Five in 2008.
 In the highly successful 2009 calendar year, Vanuatu defeated Fiji in two One-Day Series in Port Vila as well as claiming the prestigious 2009 ICC EAP Men's Cricket Trophy (Non-World Cricket League) held in Samoa, defeating the hosts in the final.

 At a junior level, Vanuatu has finished second to Papua New Guinea in the following competitions:

 East Asia – Pacific Under 15 Super 8s, Melbourne, Australia, 2005;

 East Asia – Pacific Under 15 Super 8s, Apia, Samoa, 2007;

 East Asia – Pacific Under 19 World Cup Qualifying Tournament, Port Vila, Vanuatu, 2007.

 Vanuatu finished third in the 2010 ICC World Cricket League Division Eight in Kuwait.
 This means they stayed in that league for the 2012 competition.

 2018–present

 At the 2018 ICC World Cricket League Division Four tournament, Vanuatu recorded victories against Bermuda, a former ODI team, and Denmark, which has previously played as high as Division Two.
 However, they were still relegated to Division Five based on net run rate.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Vanuatu and other ICC members since 1 January 2019 has been a full T20I.
+Therefore, all Twenty20 matches played between Vanuatu and other ICC members since 1 January 2019 have the full T20I status.